QI-Core Implementation Guide

 Relevance of QI-Core Profiles to Authors

 QI-Core classes and attributes are the most relevant to the broader QI community, lying in the intersection of clinical quality measures (CQM) and CDS, thus providing a common foundation for reusability.
 QI-Core derives content from US Core profiles and extensions to the extent possible.
-The expectation is that QI-Core will continue to grow in concert with US Core by incorporating needed extensions with broad applicability.
-Further extensions and coordinated profiles may be required in specific domains beyond QI-Core, e.g., radiology-specific profiles.
+The CQI Workgroup expects that QI-Core will continue to grow in concert with US Core by incorporating needed extensions with broad applicability.
+To the extent possible, CQM and CDS authors should incorporate published domain-specific profiles to express content as much as possible rather than duplicating such concepts in QI-Core (e.g., minimum Common Oncology Data Elements (mCode)).
 The CQI and CDS Work Groups coordinate with HL7 Work Groups that manage specific FHIR resources to align definitions and value sets including concepts required for CDS and retrospective CQM use cases.
-When additional classes and attributes are needed for specific quality applications, they can be added through FHIR’s extension mechanism.
-These extensions, however, would not automatically result in shareable artifacts without additional coordinating agreements between interested parties.
-It is expected that QI-Core will evolve to include some of the extensional content when the community identifies a common need and the additional content has been validated.
+Additional classes and attributes needed for specific quality applications can be added through FHIR's extension mechanism.
+This QI-Core STU 7.0 uses FHIR extensions promoted from the previous Clinical Quality Framework (CQF) extensions to improve shareablility.
+QI-Core will evolve to include more of the extensional content when the community identifies a common need, and the additional content has been validated.

-QI-Core profile authoring will provide a more facile method for creating CQM and CDS artifacts with CQL that expand to full FHIR representation for implementation through CQL-to-ELM conversion.
+QI-Core profile authoring provides a relatively facile method for creating CQM and CDS artifacts with CQL that expand to full FHIR representation for implementation through CQL-to-ELM conversion.

 Scope